Red Crayola

 The Eighties begin with the release of Kangaroo (Rough Trade, 1981), a more accessible report when compared with the sociomusicology of Art & Language.
 The album is another rosary of alienated slogans (on the history of Soviet communism!), still supported by Logic’s saxophone and by Ravenstine’s noises.

-Black Snake (Rec Rec, 1983) shows that Thompson is getting closer and closer to Pere Ubu, on the point of becoming the Jack Kerouac of the Eighties (many songs are “recited” in the>
+Black Snake (Rec Rec, 1983) shows that Thompson is getting closer and closer to Pere Ubu, on the point of becoming the Jack Kerouac of the 1980s (many songs are “recited” in the manner of beat poets.

 A few years later Mayo Thompson is talked about once again, thanks to a long series of recordings in the name of Red Krayola (singles, compilations, compositions for soundtracks), like the album Malefactor Ade (Glass, 1989), that is basically a collaboration with the German keyboardist Albert Van Oehlen, and Red Krayola (Drag City, 1994).
 The latter also features Jim O'Rourke, guru of Chicago’s post-rock.
 The album is sketchy and disorganized like no other, although it still features a few great psychedelic numbers (People Get Ready, I Knew It) and some self-indulgent dadaist show (Rapspierre, Suddenly, Art-Dog, Stand-Up).